Limits

 What is the limit of f(x) as x approaches 0?

-Solution: We cannot use the substitution method or the factoring method for this case.
-First, 0 will make the function undefined, and it will also not lead to an indeterminate form 0/0 if we substitute it (3/0 instead).
+Solution: We cannot use substitution or factoring methods for this case.
+First, 0 will make the function undefined and not lead to an indeterminate form 0/0 if we substitute it (3/0 instead).

 So, how do we identify its limit without using an exhaustive table of values?